GaloisInc/swanky/README.md

 * A `commitment` module, which provides a `Commitment` trait and an implementation `ShaCommitment` using SHA-256.
 * A `utils` module, which contains useful utility functions.

-# Documentation

-The documentation can be found here: <https://amaloz.github.io/scuttlebutt/scuttlebutt/>.

 # Building